ddJProj/ddjproj.github.io/src/content/project/capstone-plan.md

 Last, I would say that understanding linear algebra was instrumental in developing myself.
 Specifically I would look to concepts like dot product calculations, orthogonality, how stochastic systems work, also how Markov chains / Markov models can be applied and used in machine learning.
 Additionally, just generally understanding concepts that involve manipulating matrices, and their usage in different algorithmic computations such as with compression, or cryptographic algorithms.

-## 2. Discuss the specific skills you aim to demonstrate through your enhancements to reach each of the course outcomes.
+## Discuss the specific skills you aim to demonstrate through your enhancements to reach each of the course outcomes.

 For this course, I focused on demonstrating my skills in organization, in designing back-end implementations for secure software applications, as well as quickly adapting to, and then become proficient in new technologies.
 I  primarily focused on rewriting the C++ client handling application that I turned in for my reverse engineering course.

 I sought to clearly demonstrate that I am capable of independently researching, learning, and then implementing new development strategies.
-This assessment was broken into three segments, **software engineering and design**, **data structures and algorithms**, as well as **database implementation**.
+This assessment was broken into three enhancement segments:
+- **Software Engineering and Design**,
+- **Data Structures and Algorithms**,
+- **database implementation**.

 To meet the desired software engineering and design aspects, I will be focused on providing clean code that meets the standards of industry best secure coding practices.

 For data structures and algorithms, I focused on both designing, then implementing modular, reusable code, and when necessary implemented appropriate data structures to handle operations within the application.
 This was done while considering the time-complexity of various implementations.